esa-tu-darmstadt/tapasco-examples/Vector-Norm/README.md

 ```

 Finally, we configure the TaPaSCo features.
 Here, we use the `DMA-Streaming` and `AI-Engine` features.
 For the `DMA-Streaming` feature we need to specify the interface ports used for the host-to-device and device-to-host streams.
-Note that only one stream in each direction is currently suppoerted by TaPaSCo.
+Note that only one stream in each direction is currently supported by TaPaSCo.
 The `AI-Engine` feature requires the path to the `libadf.a` graph, and you may also specify connections between the PLIOs of your AIE graph and PE interfaces.